pviotti/degiro-bookkeeper/README.md

  - output and take into account stock splits
  - output and take into account changes in stock name or ISIN
  - country-specific features:
+   - Ireland:
-   - Ireland: support for CGT tax periods (i.e. Initial and Later - see revenue.ie)
+     - support for CGT tax periods (i.e. Initial and Later - see revenue.ie)
+     - support for tracking ETF buy transactions (to comply with Deemed Disposal tax)

 ## Limitations